 Will consolidation start again?

 Strong market conditions are once again beginning to attract investors.
-For example, Wall Street has driven up the price of United Rentals stock more than $70 per share.
+For example, Wall Street has driven up the price of United Rentals stock to almost $70 per share.
 The company now has a market capitalization of $6.5 billion, which exceeds the value of the company’s fleet.
 The share price is important because the stock could be used to make acquisitions in the future.

 The major publicly owned U.S. rental companies reported spectacular third quarter results.
-A summary of their performance can be found in Figure 5 above.
+A summary of their performance follows:

 Rumors have been floating around for at least the past year that a number of companies are for sale.
 Ahern Rentals went through bankruptcy and it wasn’t clear whether the company ownership would remain the same or whether Don Ahern, the majority shareholder, would have to take in a partner (he did not).
 Neff Rentals is owned by Wayzata and is probably on someone’s list of acquisition candidates.
 NES Rentals is owned by a private equity group and could be an acquisition candidate.
 Gerry Plescia, the former president of Hertz Equipment Rental Corporation (HERC), recently joined Cross Country Pipeline Supply Company as president from PH Global Consulting, a private equity group that invested in Cross Country.
 Cross Country is an equipment and supplies provider to the domestic oil and gas pipeline construction industry, a niche segment of the equipment rental business.
 There have been rumors since he left HERC that Plescia has been out and about gathering money commitments to make large equipment rental company acquisitions.
 Maybe Cross Country will become an acquisition platform.
 And finally, every time the rental industry heats up, Hertz Corporation floats a trial balloon to see what the value is of its equipment rental business, HERC.